czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 to renew.

 :::{hint}
 If you receive a `Permission denied` error after following these steps, then `gh-scoped-creds` has not been enabled for your hub.
-Please contact your Hub Champion to request this feature and refer them to the steps in {ref}`Enabling gh-scoped-creds for your hub<episode-data:enable-gh-scoped-creds>`.
+Hub Champions should refer to the steps in {ref}`Enabling gh-scoped-creds for your hub<episode-data:enable-gh-scoped-creds>`.
 :::

 (episode-data:enable-gh-scoped-creds)=